cyverse-archive/DE/api/endpoints/app-metadata.md

 This endpoint is a passthrough to the apps endpoint using the same path.
 Please see the apps service documentation for more information.

+## Save an Ontology XML Document

+Secured Endpoint: POST /admin/ontologies

+Delegates to metadata: POST /admin/ontologies

+This endpoint is a passthrough to the metadata endpoint using the same path.
+Please see the metadata service documentation for more information.

+## Save an Ontology Hierarchy

+Secured Endpoint: POST /admin/ontologies/{ontology-version}/{root-iri}

+Delegates to metadata: POST /admin/ontologies/{ontology-version}/{root-iri}

+This endpoint is a passthrough to the metadata endpoint using the same path.
+Please see the metadata service documentation for more information.

+## Listing Ontologies and Ontology Hierarchies

+Secured Endpoint: GET /ontologies

+Delegates to metadata: GET /ontologies

+Secured Endpoint: GET /ontologies/{ontology-version}/{root-iri}

+Delegates to metadata: GET /ontologies/{ontology-version}/{root-iri}

+These endpoints are passthroughs to the metadata endpoints using the same paths.
+Please see the metadata service documentation for more information.

 ## Listing Tasks in an App